pas-campitiello/python/3-15-ExeForNewLanguage.md

 > In some programming languages (e.g. C++, Python), the identifiers naming namespaces are themselves associated with an enclosing namespace.
 Thus, in these languages namespaces can nest, forming a namespace tree.
 At the root of this tree is the unnamed global namespace.

-> In Python, namespaces are defined by the individual modules, and since modules can be contained in hierarchical packages, then name spaces are hierarchical too.[12][13]
+> In Python, namespaces are defined by the individual modules, and since modules can be contained in hierarchical packages, then name spaces are hierarchical too.
 In general when a module is imported then the names defined in the module are defined via that module's name space, and are accessed in from the calling modules by using the fully qualified name.

 ```python
 # assume modulea defines two functions : func1() and func2() and one class : class1